-The process management and elimination of waste principles, offered throughout this certification, will provide increased customer satisfaction.
-Your company or organization’s financial performance will be influenced positively through that higher level of satisfaction.
+The process management and elimination of waste principles offered throughout this certification will provide increased customer satisfaction, which will positively and directly influence your company's or organization's financial performance.

 Who Should Attend

 Each of these courses offers in-depth training on specific topics of Lean Six Sigma.
-They are targeted towards team members who are currently, or soon will be, responsible for applying these unique skills, in addition to those students who will be responsible for implementing continuous improvement processes and projects within their company or organization.
+The courses are targeted towards team members who are responsible, now or in the future, for applying these unique skills as well as those students who will be responsible for implementing continuous improvement processes and projects within their company or organization.

 Certification Requirement - Three Courses

-A Penn State Lean Six Sigma Certificate is awarded upon completion of the three required courses, which are to be taken in the sequence listed below.
-At the end of course 1 and course 2, a practice comprehension exam will be given to prepare students for the final certification exam that will be administered at the end of course 3.
-If you do not need the entire sequence, you are welcome to take any course that interests you, pending prerequisite knowledge.
-Students who are successful in completing all three courses will receive certification.
+A Penn State Lean Six Sigma Certificate is awarded upon completion of the three required courses, which must be taken in the sequence below.
+At the end of courses 1 and 2, a practice comprehension exam will be given to prepare students for the final certification exam that is administered at the end of course 3.
+If you don't need the entire sequence, you're welcome to take any course that interests you, pending prerequisite knowledge.
+Students who succeed in completing all three courses will receive certification.